Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-06.md

 # FEW 2.2 - Advanced CSS - CSS Custom Properties Scope and Styling Controls

-Styling controls like buttons and form elements provides some extra challenges and opportunities.
+Styling controls like buttons and form elements provide some extra challenges and opportunities.

 ## Why you should know this?